63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-03.md

 ### Implement a service with a write and call to a DynamoDb table

 DynamoDb can be used to keep track of user profiles, cached data, sessions, static application data, and more.
-When ever your data does not have multiple keys, does not require SQL or joins, it serves the purpose of being a reliable, scalable (serverless) and low latency data source.
+When ever your data does not have multiple keys, does not require SQL or joins, DyamoDB can serve the purpose of being a reliable, scalable (serverless) and low latency data source.

-For this example, we will use a simple DynamoDb table to store responses with a unique identifier allowing the ability to retrieve and share a link with others during a period of time.
+For this example, we will use a simple DynamoDB table to store responses with a unique identifier allowing the ability to retrieve and share a link with others during a period of time.
 The link will expire after a set amount of time such as 60 minutes or 24 hours.

 First, we will add our own DynamoDb table definition to our application template: